Simulation of a generalized asset exchange model with investment and income mechanisms: Introduction

-The goal of this work is to explore some simple internal mechanisms for economic growth which lead to more realistic wealth distributions.
+The primary goals of the following are to understand the role that multiplicative noise plays in a simple model of a driven dissipative system and to discuss some simple internal mechanisms for economic growth which lead to realistic wealth distributions.
 For example, the cumulative wealth distribution $\Pi(w)$ of most nations~\cite{Pdist} shows power law behavior for wealthy people, $\Pi(w) \sim w^{-\alpha}$, where $\alpha$ is typically between 1 and 3 and is known as the Pareto index~\cite{Pareto}.
-For poor people, $\Pi(w)$ exhibits Boltzmann-like behavior so that $\log{\Pi(w)} \sim - \beta w$, where $\beta$ is a constant~\cite{Pdist}.
+For poor people, $\Pi(w)$ exhibits Boltzmann-like behavior, $\log{\Pi(w)} \sim - \beta w$, where $\beta$ is a constant~\cite{Pdist}.
 We will find that our model leads to realistic behavior of the wealth distribution for both wealthy and poor agents, and realistic values of the Pareto index and the wealth and income Gini coefficients~\cite{gini}.

 The paper is organized as follows.
 In Sec.~\ref{IED} we introduce the model and discuss how it is simulated.
-In Sec.~\ref{results} we compare our results to relevant economic data, and in Sec.~\ref{sm} we discuss the statistical mechanics of the model.
-We end with concluding remarks in Sec.~\ref{conc}.
+In Sec.~\ref{results} we compare our results to relevant economic data, and in Sec.~\ref{sm} we discuss the statistical physics of the model.
+Concluding remarks are given in Sec.~\ref{conc}.